History of George Stephanopoulos in Timeline

 Others born on this day/year

-In a 2012 debate, Stephanopoulos questioned Mitt Romney about whether the U.S. Supreme Court should overturn a 1965 ruling that a constitutional right to privacy bars states from banning contraception.
+On January 7, 2012, during a debate, George Stephanopoulos repeatedly asked Mitt Romney whether he believes the U.S. Supreme Court should overturn a 1965 ruling.

 1978: Graduation from Orange High School

-In 1978, George Stephanopoulos graduated from Orange High School in Pepper Pike, Ohio.
+In 1978, George Stephanopoulos graduated from Orange High School in Pepper Pike, Ohio, after moving to the eastern suburbs of Cleveland.

 1982: Graduation from Columbia University

-In 1982, Stephanopoulos received a Bachelor of Arts degree in political science summa cum laude from Columbia University and was the salutatorian of his class.
-He was elected to Phi Beta Kappa his junior year and was awarded a Harry S. Truman Scholarship.
+In 1982, George Stephanopoulos received a Bachelor of Arts degree in political science summa cum laude from Columbia University and was the salutatorian of his class.
+During his time at Columbia, he was elected to Phi Beta Kappa his junior year and was awarded a Harry S. Truman Scholarship.
+He also worked as a sports broadcaster for 89.9 WKCR-FM.

 1988: Work on Dukakis Presidential Campaign

-In 1988, Stephanopoulos worked on the Michael Dukakis U.S. presidential campaign.
+In 1988, George Stephanopoulos worked on the Michael Dukakis U.S. presidential campaign.

-In September 1991, George Stephanopoulos first met Bill Clinton, as detailed in his book.
+In September 1991, George Stephanopoulos first met Bill Clinton, marking the beginning of their association.

 1992: Leading Member of Clinton's Presidential Campaign

-In 1993, Stephanopoulos's role in Clinton's campaign was portrayed in the documentary film 'The War Room', which was nominated for the Best Documentary Feature Academy Award.
+In 1993, George Stephanopoulos's role in Clinton's 1992 campaign was portrayed in the documentary film "The War Room", which was eventually nominated for the Best Documentary Feature Academy Award.

-February 25, 1994: Conference Call on Madison Guaranty Investigation
+February 25, 1994: Conference Call Regarding Madison Guaranty Investigation

-On February 25, 1994, Stephanopoulos and Harold Ickes held a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation, later linked to the Whitewater controversy.
+On February 25, 1994, George Stephanopoulos and Harold Ickes had a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation and whether Stephens could be removed.

-In 1994, Jack Anderson reported that Stephanopoulos signed an $835,000 commercial real estate deal with a below-market loan rate from a bank owned by Hugh McColl, raising questions of potential favoritism.
+In 1994, George Stephanopoulos signed an $835,000 commercial real estate deal with a below-market loan rate from a bank owned by Hugh McColl.

-In 1995, Stephanopoulos was arrested for leaving the scene of an accident and driving with an expired license and license plates after a collision with a parked vehicle in Georgetown, D.C.
-The charge of leaving the scene was later dropped.
+In 1995, George Stephanopoulos was arrested and charged with leaving the scene of an accident and driving with an expired license and license plates after a collision with a parked vehicle in Washington, D.C.

 December 1996: Departure from White House